RWA & Private Credit

 • SME lending in Mexico and Nigeria

-• Currency risk — Loans are denominated in USD (stablecoins), but borrowers earn revenue in local currencies.
-Currency depreciation can make repayment difficult.
+• Currency risk — Loans denominated in USD stablecoins, borrowers earn local currency revenue

-• Information asymmetry — Lenders have limited ability to independently verify borrower claims
+• Information asymmetry — Limited ability to verify borrower claims independently

-Goldfinch has experienced some loan defaults and late payments, demonstrating that these risks are not theoretical.
+Goldfinch has experienced loan defaults and payment delays, proving these risks aren't theoretical.

 Goldfinch Assessment